ericmjl/thesis/introduction.md

 Evolutionary drift coupled with selection contributes to the difference in evolutionary rates that are observed between the external and internal genes.
 The HA and NA genes are thought to be under immune selection, as they are the external proteins that are targeted by the immune system.
 The HA and NA proteins, therefore, evolve under dual constraints: they have to continue functioning for cellular entry and release, while also evolve novel epitopes that can successfully evade immune system detection.
 Evolutionary drift in the HA and NA genes contribute to **antigenic drift**, in which the antigenic characteristics of these two proteins slowly evolve over time; under the assumption that current immunity does not adapt, the current strains gradually become non-targetable by standing population immunity.
 On the other hand, the internal proteins do not function under such selective pressures, and as such are much more highly conserved.

 Evolutionary drift is not the only mechanism by which influenza evolves.
 Its segmented and independently assorting genome allows for **reassortment** as a complementary mode of genomic evolution.
 Reassortment is thought to be the process resulting from co-infection of two viruses infecting the same host at the same time.
-If, for example, a red virus and a blue virus were to co-infect the same host cell, the progeny virus would contain any one of 2<sup>8</sup> combinations of red and blue segments (inclusive of the original viruses themselves).
+If, for example, a red virus and a blue virus were to co-infect the same host cell, the progeny virus would contain any one of 2<sup>8</sup> combinations of red and blue segments (inclusive of the original viruses themselves) (#figure).
+Reassortment, thus, can be viewed as a form of **evolutionary shift** in the genomic structure of the virus.

+In the study of the process of reassortment, one cannot escape from the topic of "how viruses are packaged".
+I have detailed the current best knowledge in the field in an appendix,

 ----

-1. Influenza genome structure
-    1. Segmented -ve strand RNA virus
-1. Flu genome evolution:
-    1. external vs. internal genes have different rates of evolution
-    1. Capability for reassortment because of segmented genome structure
 1. Current best knowledge on reassortment mechanism at the cellular level.
     1. Summarize at a higher level of abstraction that the “host” level is what is necessary for understanding the problem.
 1. Phylogenetic trees: inference, structure, interpretation.